Congo violence escalates as M23 follow raw materials trail – DW – 01/26/2025

 Are M23 rebels exporting coltan to Rwanda?

-The Congolese government accuses the M23 of exporting production from the Rubaya mines to Rwanda.
+The Congolese government has accused the M23 of exporting production from the Rubaya mines to Rwanda.
 According to a local civil society organization, the M23 has already distributed materials to resume mining operations at these sites.

-According to the latest UN report on the Democratic Republic of Congo, there are currently around 3,000 to 4,000 Rwandan soldiers from the Rwanda Defense Force (RDF) on Congolese soil, supporting the M23 rebels, who number about 3,000 fighters.
+The latest UN report on Congo said there are currently around 3,000 to 4,000 Rwandan soldiers from the Rwanda Defense Force (RDF) on Congolese soil, supporting the M23 rebels, who number about 3,000 fighters.

 "The RDF has no longer been limited to supporting M23 operations in the Rutshuru, Masisi, and Nyiragongo regions but has now directly and decisively intervened," the UN experts wrote.
-This has allowed both groups — the M23 and the RD F— to quickly expand their territory to the shores of Lake Edward, the report says.
+This has allowed both groups — the M23 and the RDF— to quickly expand their territory to the shores of Lake Edward, it added.

-According to the Armed Conflict Location and Event Data Project (ACLED), a non-governmental organization that tracks global conflicts, the M23 rebel movement has been involved in nearly 1,700 violent incidents since resuming its activities in November 2021, which have claimed the lives of 1,746 people.
+According to the Armed Conflict Location and Event Data project, a nongovernmental organization that tracks global conflicts, the M23 rebel movement has been involved in nearly 1,700 violent incidents since resuming its activities in November 2021, claiming the lives of at least 1,746 people.

-The article was updated by Antonio Cascais on January 26, 2025 to reflect new developments.
+The article was updated by Antonio Cascais on January 26, 2025, to reflect recent developments.